Ketamine-Assisted Psychotherapy (KAP)

 What kind of music or ceremonial elements are involved in these sessions?

 Music can be an important part of the set and setting for these journeys.
-You can find some of our journey music on our Spotify profile.
+You can find some of our journey music on my Spotify profile.
 We also invite mindfulness practices and any other ritual or ceremonial element that clients wish to bring into their journeys.
 We’ll discuss this in the prep sessions, but in general we are very flexible in meeting you where you are with this.

 Other Helpful Resources